 Protecting IMF resources ensures future availability to other members

 Under its Articles of Agreement, the IMF must establish “adequate safeguards” for the use of its resources.
 This is to ensure that loans to member countries are repaid as they fall due so those resources become available to other members in need.
-Types of safeguards include limits on how much can be borrowed, conditions on the loans, measures to deal with misreporting or arrears, or “safeguards assessments” of central banks.
+Safeguards include limits on how much can be borrowed, conditions on the loans, measures to deal with misreporting or arrears, and “safeguards assessments” of central banks.

 A safeguards assessment is a diagnostic review of a central bank’s governance and control framework.
 Five key areas—denoted by the acronym ELRIC—are assessed to help safeguard IMF disbursements and minimize the risk of inaccurate reporting of key data to the IMF (“misreporting”) for as long as a country has IMF credit outstanding.
 Emphasis is placed on the effectiveness of the central bank’s governance across all ELRIC areas.

-External audit mechanism: The publication of central bank annual financial statements that are independently audited in accordance with internationally accepted audit standards is a key requirement under the safeguards policy.
-Assessments look at the process for the selection and rotation of external auditors, their compliance with international standards, and whether the audited financial statements are published annually.
+External audit mechanism: The publication of central bank annual financial statements that are independently audited in accordance with international standards is a key requirement under the safeguards policy.
+Assessments look at the process for the selection and rotation of external auditors, their compliance with international standards, and whether the audited financial statements are published.

 Financial reporting: Safeguards assessments evaluate whether the central bank adheres to international good practices for transparent financial accounting and reporting so that accounting systems provide reliable and timely information.
 Assessments also focus on the consistency between published financial information and central bank monetary data that are sourced from the accounting system.

 Internal audit mechanism: The internal audit function helps the central bank to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The IMF assesses whether the internal audit function is effective, and whether the central bank has sufficient staff resources and organizational independence to fulfill its mandate.
+The IMF assesses whether the internal audit function is effective, and whether it has sufficient staff resources and organizational independence to fulfill its mandate.
 Assessments also review compliance of the internal audit function with international standards.

 System of internal controls: Sound policies and procedures, including effective risk management, are necessary to safeguard assets, and ensure the accuracy and completeness of accounting records and information.
 Assessments review the quality of oversight of external and internal audits, as well as controls over banking, accounting, and foreign exchange operations.
 Particular attention is paid to reserves management functions and controls over data reported to the IMF.